abeya145/MST-Bio-Celegans-Project/README.md

 Karger’s Algorithm worked differently — it gave a minimum cut, not an MST.

+Reeverse delete Algorithm was the worst as it was the slowest.

 We also created line plots showing how the execution time increased as dataset size grew.

  Tools We Used